-Credit card balances rose in September after a short-lived balance decline in August, the Federal Reserve said Friday.
+Credit card balances rose at a 2 percent annual pace in September after a short-lived balance decline in August, the Federal Reserve said Friday

 Revolving debt increased at a 2.0 percent annual pace in September, up from a 0.3 percent decrease in August, according to the Federal Reserve’s preliminary G.19 report on consumer credit.
 Revolving debt is predominantly composed of credit card balances.